Al-Mustadi: Biography

+By 1179, Ibn al-Jawzi had written over one hundred and fifty works and was directing five colleges in Baghdad simultaneously.
+It was at this time that he told al-Mustadi to engrave an inscription onto the widely venerated tomb of Ibn Hanbal (d.
+855) – the revered founder of the Hanbali rite – which referred to the famed jurist as "Imām."

 Benjamin of Tudela, who traveled to this area between 1160 and 1173, noted: "Two days from Akbara stands Baghdad.
 The large metropolis of Calif Emir-al-Mumenin al Abassi Amir al-Mu'minin, of the family of their prophet, who is chief of the Mahometan religion.
 All Mahometan kings acknowledge him, and he holds the same dignity over them which the Pope enjoys over the Christians.
 The palace of the Caliph at Baghdad is three miles in extent.
 It contains a large park filled with all sorts of trees, both useful and ornamental, and all kinds of beasts, as well as a pond of water carried thither from the river Tigris; and whenever the Caliph desires to enjoy himself and to sport and carouse, birds, beasts and fishes are prepared for him and for his courtiers, whom he invites to his palace.
 This great Abassid is extremely friendly towards the Jews, many of his officers being of that nation; he understands all languages, is well versed in Mosaic law, and reads and writes the Hebrew tongue.
 He enjoys nothing but what he earns by the labor of his own hands, and therefore manufactures coverlets, which he stamps with his seal, and which his officers sell in the public market..."

 In 1180, Caliph Al-Mustadi died and was succeeded by his son Al-Nasir.

 Family

 One of Al-Mustadi's concubines was Zumurrud Khatun.
 She was a Turkish, and was the mother of the future Caliph Al-Nasir.
-She died in December 1202–January 1203, or January–February 1203, and was buried in her own mausoleum in Sheikh Maarouf Cemetery.
+She died in December 1202 – January 1203, or January–February 1203, and was buried in her own mausoleum in Sheikh Maarouf Cemetery.
 Another of his concubines was Al-Sayyida Banafsha.
 She was the daughter of Abdullah, a Greek, and was Al-Mustadi's favourite concubine.
 She died on 27 December 1201, and was buried in the mausoleum of Zumurrud Khatun in Sheikh Maarouf Cemetery.
 Another concubine was Sharaf Khatun.
 She was a Turkish, and was the mother of Prince Abu Mansur Hashim.
-She died on 27 December 1211, and was buried in the Rusafah Cemetey.
+She died on 27 December 1211, and was buried in the Rusafah Cemetery.
+Some other concubines were Khtalj Khatun and al-Abbasah.
+Both of them were Turkish.